raspberrypilearning/install-raspberry-pi-desktop/en/step_4.md

 + Select **Graphical install** from the **Debian GNU/Linux** menu.

 **Note:** if you do not select **Graphical install** quickly enough, the installer will start using the default option.
-If this happens, turn off the computer and restart it.
+If this happens, turn off the computer, restart it, and boot from the USB drive again as described above.

 ![debian install menu](images/step11.PNG)